Tuesday, January 16, 2024

 Cedar was too good of a doll sculpt to waste, so I wondered if this puppet could sidle over sideways into Monster High instead as another classic toy monster--the possessive ventriloquist dummy!

 Dummies are a pretty uniquely psychological horror toy-monster, since they operate on an unsettling reversal of their already-unsettling purpose--as creepy puppets controlled to speak by a performer, horror dummies often flip the script to make it seem as if they are in charge of the person.
 Sometimes dummies aren't even explictly supernatural, like in the film Magic, and sometimes they are and torment an audience and the owner by making it seem like all of their heinous speech and actions are the fault of the performer.
 Other times, the dummy is explicitly a mundane product of a mental disorder and is a manifestation of an alternate personality or repressed urges, like with Batman villain Arnold Wesker, known as the Ventriloquist, and his gun-toting dummy Scarface.
 The two most famous scary dummies in pop culture are probably Slappy from the children's horror Goosebumps book series and media franchise, and Billy the Puppet, the mouthpiece of the Jigsaw Killer in the Saw franchise.
-Slappy is awoken and put to sleep by an incantation and abuses an improbably high number of children who want to be ventriloquists, and Billy's not supernatural and is just a remote-controlled puppet to creep out Jigsaw's victims.
+Slappy is awoken and put to sleep by an incantation and abuses an improbably large group of wannabe-ventriloquist children...seriously, what kid aspired to ventriloquy?
+Billy's not supernatural and is just a remote-controlled puppet to creep out Jigsaw's victims.
 (I'd love to see Billy adapted in the Skullector line.
 That feels like a no-brainer.)

 Here's the profile for this character.
 I wanted to get in references to the eeriness of dummies and make her someone who struggles to be trusted because of it, but I decided not to push her into genuinely sinister territory.
 Her name derives from Charlie McCarthy, the famous dummy of ventriloquist Edgar Bergen, and her last name is also meant to invoke vocalizations with the "call".